peruukki/nhl-score-api/README.md

 > available due to the NHL site switching to another API.
 See the related
 > [discussion on the unofficial documentation site](https://gitlab.com/dword4/nhlapi/-/issues/110) if you're interested.
 >
 > I'm still working on finalizing the migration to the new API.
-Fetching scores should mostly work now, but playoff
+Fetching scores should work now, the only thing missing
-> specific data is not yet included.
+> should be the NHL API data validation to populate the `errors` field.

 A JSON API that returns the scores and goals from the latest finished or on-going NHL games.
 The data is sourced from the same NHL Stats API at https://api-web.nhle.com that the NHL website uses.
 The NHL Stats API is undocumented but